ULTRA LONDON IS FOR RUNNERS & WALKERS

 If you’re used to walking and are a regular walker then you’re already on your way.
 Preparing for ULTRA LONDON will primarily involve building up your walking distance/time, and perhaps building up your speed a little to ensure you can comfortably complete the event within the cut off times stated above.

 And remember you don’t have to do the full ultra distance on your first time out.
-ULTRA LONDON has shorter alternatives in 35km and 27.5km options - a perfect way to get started and from which you can set your sights on your next, possibly longer, challenge.
+ULTRA LONDON has a shorter alternative in the TRAIL 25 option - a perfect way to get started and from which you can set your sights on your next, possibly longer, challenge.

 get a plan